To provide information to child protection workers about the processes for:

 There are reciprocal arrangements in place for holiday and contact visit assessments – these must be competed in four to six weeks from the date of receipt of the request.
 These assessments are brief and usually involve one home visit to complete a Household Practical Checklist and meet with prospective family carers.

 Child protection history and criminal history checks should be undertaken before a request for an assessment is made.
-Assessments for holiday and contact visits usually involve a brief assessment including one home visit and the completion of a practical household check.

 Child protection workers can request a one-off casework task as well as ongoing casework assistance.
 Complete Form 904 – Request for Interstate Casework Assistance from WA (in related resources).
-When requesting casework assistance, provide as much information as possible about the child, and copies of the child's protection order, current care plan and carer assessment

 When a child subject to a WA child protection order is placed interstate, child protection workers should request casework assistance from the other state as soon as possible after placement.